fcastro25/freelancer_portfolio/README.md

-# UPWORK WEB SCRAPING PORTFOLIO
+# MY FREELANCER PORTFOLIO

-This repository is destinated to future upwork clients with the purpose of gather all my personal python web scraping projects in one place.
+This repository is destinated to future clients with the purpose of gather all my projects in one place.

+## WEB SCRAPING PROJECTS

-## PROJECT 01 - POKEMON GO WEB SCRAPING USING PYTHON
+### PROJECT 01 - POKEMON GO WEB SCRAPING USING PYTHON

 This project consists of a python script that is capable of scrape data from a list of links.